The Week in Pictures: Feb. 28 - March 7

 During the carnival, characters who seem to have been resurrected from a prehistoric ritual, wear horns, hide their faces under headscarves, and dress in white sheets stained with blood.

-Jeff Dahl races down Harrison Avenue while skier Vincent Pestello loses control of the first jump of the Leadville ski joring course during the 71st annual Leadville Ski Joring weekend competition Leadville, Colorado, on March 2 .
+Jeff Dahl races down Harrison Avenue while skier Vincent Pestello loses control on the first jump during a skijouring competition in Leadville, Colorado, on March 2.

-Skijoring, which has its origins as a competitive sport in Scandinavia, has been adapted over the years to include jumps, slalom gates, and spearing rings for points.
-Leadville has been hosting skijoring competitions since 1949.
+In skijoring, the skier is pulled by a horse or a vehicle.
+It has its origins as a competitive sport in Scandinavia but Leadville has been hosting skijoring competitions since 1949.

-The SpaceX Crew Dragon capsule is seen as it approaches the International Space Station (ISS) in a photograph taken by NASA astronaut Anne McClain aboard the ISS on March 3.
+The SpaceX Crew Dragon capsule approaches the International Space Station (ISS) in a photograph taken by NASA astronaut Anne McClain aboard the ISS on March 3.

+The capsule's inaugural mission to the station is a sign that the U.S. may soon be able to ferry astronauts to and from space without relying on Russian spacecraft.

 The Week in Pictures: Feb.
 21 - 28